-Many traders start using technical analysis to try and make additional profits, but it is also possible to incorporate risk management indicators into a technical analysis strategy.
-Learn about the most important risk management indicators and how to utilise them.
+Many traders start using technical analysis to try to make additional profits, but it is also possible to incorporate risk management indicators into a technical analysis strategy.
+There are various risk management indicators, such as stop-loss orders, position sizing and the risk-reward ratio.

 Not all trades are winners, and it is important to understand and accept this fact when starting to invest.
 With that in mind, it is equally important to learn how to manage risk effectively to limit the impact that loss-making trades have on your overall profits.